-How to transfer Live Photos to a computer
+How to transfer Live Photos from iPhone to PC

-The latest version of CopyTrans Photo can transfer your Live Photos to PC and also copy them from the computer back to iPhone.
+The latest version of CopyTrans Photo can transfer your Live Photos to PC and back.
 To do so, install CopyTrans Photo on your computer and connect your iPhone or iPad.

-Once your iPhone is plugged in, you’ll see all your iPhone photos and videos on the left side of the screen.
-You will also have the pictures you keep on your computer on the right.
+Connect your iPhone or iPad to PC.
+You’ll see all your iPhone photos and videos on the left side of the screen.
+You will also see your PC pictures on the right.

 After the transfer, you will have two files for each Live Photo: the photo and the video part.

-❕ Important: Did you know that since iOS 11 all iPhones starting from the iPhone 7 take photos in HEIC format instead of JPEG by default?
-This new format is much better compared to JPEG in terms of file size and image quality – it literally saves your disk space.
+Important: Did you know that since iOS 11 all iPhones take photos in HEIC format by default?
+This format is much better than JPEG in terms of file size and image quality and uses your disk space almost twice as effectively.

 Let’s check whether your iPhone does that.
 Go to Settings -> Camera -> Formats:

-The only downside of this format is the compatibility with Windows PC: the HEIC format is not yet supported by Windows.
-To preserve the original format, we offer you a free Windows plugin that allows you to read the HEIC files without any third-party application (and even use HEIC photos with Microsoft Office):
+The only downside of this format is that the HEIC format is not yet supported by Windows.
+However, we offer you a free Windows plugin that allows your PC to display HEIC files in Windows Explorer (and even use HEIC photos with Microsoft Office):

-As for the transfer of your photos, I strongly recommend keeping the HEIC format which occupies 50% less space on the hard disk compared to JPEG.
+We strongly recommend keeping the HEIC format as it occupies 50% less space on the hard disk compared to JPEG.

-In any case, you are always free to choose from the CopyTrans Photo settings menu:
+But if you want, you can always to choose to convert photos to JPEG from the CopyTrans Photo settings menu:

 If you followed the above-mentioned tutorial and saved your Live Photos to a computer, you can easily transfer them to an Android device.
-Since there is no Live Photo support for Android, you can only import the photo and the video part separately – exactly why CopyTrans Photo is a must.
+Since there is no support for Live Photo on Android, you can only import the photo and the video part separately – exactly why CopyTrans Photo is a must.

 To transfer Live Photos to Android, connect your Android device to the PC and drag the photo/video saved on the PC into the DCIM folder on the Android phone.

-How to post Live Photos on Instagram from iPhone
+How to do Live Photos on iPhone 6

 I hope you enjoyed this guide!
 Tell us what you think in the comments.